frequency-chain/frequency/designdocs/SCHEMA.md

 - **Registry**: Implement a schema registry, enabling participants to register and store validated schemas on chain.
 - **Validation**: Schema validation enables message consumers and producers to entrust MRC with correctness of schema prior to storage and a valid ```schema_id``` is produced.
 Schema validation can be done on chain with following basic steps:
+  - Some sort of duplication checks to be put in place ensuring uniqueness of schemas.
   - Total count of schemas does not exceed a pre-defined maximum count that can be stored on chain.
   - Schema being registered should have a minimum size as defined by MRC and should not exceed a pre-defined maximum size.
   - Schema should not be malformed.
     Note: due to the [serialization concerns](./OnChainMessageStorage.    md#serialization-concerns) pertaining to processing restrictions on chain as well as lack of better serialization rust libraries, schema integrity may be required to be   validated off chain.
 - **Interfaces**: Implement appropriate procedural calls to perform read operations on schema registry.
 - **Retention**: Implement some sort of schema(s) retention logic  for optimal on-chain message(s) storage.
 Retention periods per schema can be modified via super user permissions.
 - **Schema Retirement**: Schema retirement is a mechanism to enable deprecate/retire or invalidate a given schema from use.
 This can be achieved via defined  schema states such as Active, Deprecated or Retracted.
+Rationale behind such a mechanism is as follows:
+  - Author of a given schema would want to retire or deprecate a schema.
+  - Schema itself has bug which was overlooked during registration.
+  - Cost of garbage collecting data would eventually be a factor.
 - **Evolution**: An important aspect of message passing is  schema evolution.
 After initial schema is defined, network participants may need to evolve it over time depending on their respective use cases, it is critical to messaging system to handle data encoded with both old and new schema seamlessly.
 Schema evolution on MRC require additional discussion which is outside the scope of this document.
 See [additional notes](#additional-notes) for more details.

 ## Proposal